jellyfin/jellyfin.org/docs/general/server/media/_video-external-streams.md

 | Forced           | `forced`, `foreign` |
 | Hearing Impaired | `sdh`, `cc`, `hi`   |

-`hi` collides with the Hindi language abbreviation. `hi` by itself will resolve as a Hindi language track, while `hi` in conjunction with another language identifier (such as `title.en.hi.srt`) will use the other language and tag it as hearing impaired.
+`hi` collides with the Hindi language abbreviation. `hi` by itself will resolve as a Hindi language track, while `hi` in addition to another language identifier (such as `title.en.hi.srt`) will use the other language and tag it as hearing impaired.

 Flags are ignored on containers with more than one stream.